Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/README.md

 ## Integration with Apple Search Ads (iOS)

-The Adobe Experience Platform SDK leverages [Apple's Search Ads attribution](https://developer.apple.com/documentation/iad/setting_up_apple_search_ads_attribution) &lt;&gt; to attribute app downloads that originate from Search Ads campaigns in the Apple App Store.
-For more information about Search Ad campaigns, see (Apple Search Ads)\[[https://searchads.apple.com/](https://searchads.apple.com/)\].
+The Adobe Experience Platform SDK leverages [Apple's Search Ads attribution](https://developer.apple.com/documentation/iad/setting_up_apple_search_ads_attribution) to attribute app downloads that originate from Search Ads campaigns in the Apple App Store.
+For more information about Search Ad campaigns, see [Apple Search Ads](https://searchads.apple.com/).
 This optional feature helps you easily measure the effectiveness of your Search Ads app download campaigns by adding a few lines of code to your app.

 ### Implement Search Ads integration